CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

 ## Task-02  Write Change Data into the Landing Zone(Read-Only)

-1. Write Data into the Landing Zone.
+1. Write data to the landing zone.

-1. Your application can now write both initial load and incremental change data into the landing zone.
+1. Your application can now write both initial load and incremental change data to the landing zone.

-1. Connecting to Microsoft OneLake to authorize and write to the mirrored database landing zone in OneLake.
+1. Connect to Microsoft OneLake to authorize and write data to the mirrored database landing zone in OneLake.

-1. Review the **Open mirroring landing zone requirements** and format specifications.
+1. Review the **Open Mirroring Landing Zone Requirements** and the associated format specifications.

 ## Task -03: Start and Monitor the Replication Process

-1. The **Configure mirroring** screen allows you to mirror all data in the database by default.
+1. On the Configure Mirroring screen, the default setting mirrors all data in the database.

-1. **Mirror all data** means that any new tables created after mirroring starts will also be mirrored.
+1. Enabling Mirror all data ensures that any new tables created after mirroring starts will also be mirrored.

-1. Select **Mirror database**.
-The mirroring process begins.
+1. Click Mirror database to initiate the mirroring process.

-    >**Note**: Wait for 2-5 minutes.Select **Monitor replication** to see the status.
+   > **Note:** The process may take 2-5 minutes.
+Use Monitor replication to track the status.

- 1. After a few minutes, the status should change to **Running**, which indicates that the tables are being synchronized.
+1. After a few minutes, the status should update to Running, indicating that the tables are being synchronized.

- 1. If you don't see the tables and the corresponding replication status, wait a few seconds and then refresh the panel.
+1. If the tables and replication status are not visible immediately, wait a few seconds and refresh the panel.

-1. Once mirroring is configured, you will be directed to the **Mirroring Status** page.
+1. Once mirroring is set up, you will be redirected to the Mirroring Status page.

 ## Review